hwhelchel/too-slow/README.md

 #Too-Slow

 Welcome to the Atlanta Intermediate Ruby Group workshop on SQL optimizations.
 After the event please give [feedback]() on the workshop!
-Most importantly be kind, dream big, and learn something new.
+I hope you have fun!

-####A Meta Exercise:
+####A Meta Exercise
-You know yourself and your learning style best but if you are open to or have done so before I would encourage:
+If you are open to it I would encourage:

 - [Pairing](http://anh.cs.luc.edu/170/Kindergarten.html) with another developer.
-If you have only paired a little or have never paired before please take a minute to read the link so you and your pair on the same page.
+Please take a minute to read the link so you and your pair on the same page.
 - Adopting a [beginner's mindset](http://lifereimagined.aarp.org/stories/3251-Embracing-the-Beginner-s-Mindset).
 What does that mean?
 Maximize your learning while helping those around you.
 Everyone has different backgrounds and experiences.
 If you are struggling be vulnerable and ask questions.
 No question is a bad question.
 If you are not struggling help those around you.
 Take steps to get yourself to learn something whether that is steering the exercise to something novel for you or having someone else to give you a new challenge or topic to look into.

-####Work flow
+####Workflow

 - Make a branch with you and your pair's first names.
 Develop on that branch rather than master.
 - Use [Cloud9](https://c9.io/) for pairing in the cloud.